gutfeeling/practical_rl_for_coders/style_guide.md

 2. Reproducibility is a big issue in RL. =>
 *Results should be perfectly reproducible.*

-3. Guido said code is more often read than written. => *Code should be easy to read and understand.*
+3. Code is more often read than written. =>
+*Code should be easy to read and understand.*

 3. Deep RL is a relatively new field, and there's a lot of experimentation yet